GDPR Status Partially aligned

 Sign-in and upload paths are rate limited, and first-time uploads can require Cloudflare Turnstile verification.

-Published privacy information
+Published core privacy pages

-Partially Covered
+Partially covered

 Retention management